Queer We Are

 PRIDE Boys: Celebrating “The Boys in the Band”

-Brad Shreve Season 60
+Brad Shreve Episode 60

 Can a film change the course of LGBTQ+ cinema forever?
 Join a celebration of Pride Month with a deep dive into the landmark film "The Boys in the Band."
 Brad Shreve and film historian Tony Maietta guide you through a spirited discussion on this pivotal work.
 Brad courageously shares his initial reservations about the film and why he decided to give it a second look, while Tony emphasizes the importance of acknowledging both its triumphs and shortcomings.